MISSOURI - Epperson House

 I'm a collector.
 I believe I have retained every real-life ghost story I've ever heard.
 There are varied and apocryphal stories regarding the background of the house, and I have only my own and personally related stories to go by, but it holds a place in my heart.

 Once the house of a prominent family and now part of the UMKC campus, Epperson House hearkens back to an age of propriety, with a ballroom, an organ loft, and a formal arrival entry.

 There are many stories of hearing late-night organ music coming from the house, strange lights and forms in the windows.
 To my knowledge, no formal investigation has been done.
 Anyone with any different info?

-I attended a wedding there in the mid-80s and the house was open.
-We went up to the turret, from where I was told, the original Epperson spied on his rival, William Rockhurst Nelson (whose house was visible from the turret -- now the Nelson-Atkins museum).
-As we came back into the house, I felt a strong sensation of being stared at and turned in that direction, only to be facing the organ I had heard so much about.
+I attended a wedding there in the mid-80s, and the house was open.
+We went up to the turret from where I was told the original Epperson spied on his rival, William Rockhurst Nelson (whose house was visible from the turret -- now the Nelson-Atkins museum).
+As we came back into the house, I felt an intense sensation of being stared at and turned in that direction, only to be facing the organ I had heard so much about.
 There was also a palpable shove to indicate we should move along and get out of there.
 Although separated by several feet, both of us felt the shove at the same time.